maddouri/vscode-cmake-tools-helper/README.md

 A combination of:

-* `vscode.extensions.getExtension("vector-of-bool.cmake-tools").exports`: Allows getting the name of the currently-selected build target as well as the list of valid CMake configurations
+* `vscode.extensions.getExtension("vector-of-bool.cmake-tools").exports`: is the CMake Tools extension API.
+It allows getting the name of the currently-selected build target as well as the list of valid CMake configurations.
+Currently, CMake Tools provides 2 implementations:
-* A file watcher on `.cmaketools.json`: CMake Tools updates this file after (re)configuring the project (first config, change of build type, etc.) so it can be used to get notified when the config changes
+    * legacy: compatible with CMake < 3.7.1 and does not use CMake Server.
+It does provide a per-file information (as opposed to per-targte compilation info)
+    * client: compatibl with CMake >= 3.7.1 and uses CMake Server.
+It provides a "code model" that provides per-target compilation information

+    CMake Tools Helper uses the "client" implementation and therefore requires the `cmake.useCMakeServer` setting to be `true`
+* Event listeners: CMake Tools API >= 0.9.5 provides the following events:
+    * reconfigured
+    * targetChangedEvent

-* An [observer](https://www.npmjs.com/package/proxy-observe) on the status bar element that CMake tools uses to display the active build target: As of CMake Tools v0.9.4, this is the only way/hack I found in order to be notified when the build target changes
+    CMake Tools Helper uses them in order to be notified when the configuration and/or the default build target changes

-#### Mirroring the Information in cpptools
+#### Mirroring the Information to cpptools

 Each time CMake Tools Helper is notified, the following happens:

 1. CMake Tools Helper
     1. Gets the current configuration and target name from CMake Tools
-    2. Overrides the content of `c_cpp_properties.json` using the information from step 1
+    2. **Overrides** the content of `c_cpp_properties.json` using the information from step 1
 1. VSCode notifies cpptools that `c_cpp_properties.json` has changed (as of cpptools v0.11.2 has a file watcher on it)
 1. cpptools:
     1. Parses `c_cpp_properties.json`